 85% of the wines in Tuscany are red, often dominated by Sangiovese, the most widely planted grape variety.
 In Tuscany, it’s capable of many different expressions.
 Sangiovese often partners with other international and indigenous grape varieties too.

 Meanwhile, Tuscan white wines generally take a back seat.
 Spumante (sparkling) and Rosato (rosé) wines appear occasionally but aren’t commonplace.

 Icons: Chianti, Brunello and Vino Nobile

 The Supertuscans are a relatively recent innovation.
 These red Toscana IGPs had no intention of fitting in with the DOC/DOCG rules.
 The freedom of the IGP wine laws allows experimentation with varieties such as Cabernet Sauvignon, Cabernet Franc, Petit Verdot, Merlot and Syrah.
-Many of these wines are of stellar quality, some have become cult wines, like Sassicaia, Ornellaia, Solaia, Luce della Vite, Masseto and Tignanello.
-These days, Supertuscans are from all parts of Tuscany and some now qualify for the current DOC/DOCG laws.
-Usually, these are flagship wines and priced accordingly.
+Many of these wines are of stellar quality, and some have become cult wines, like Sassicaia, Ornellaia, Solaia, Luce della Vite, Masseto and Tignanello.
+These days, Supertuscans are from all parts of Tuscany, and some now qualify for the current DOC/DOCG laws.
+Usually, these are flagship wines and are priced accordingly.

 Coastal and outlying areas